zeisler/user_impersonate/README.md

+This a fork to force the gem to rails 4.
+It is untested and unsupported.

 # User Impersonate

 Allow staff users to impersonate your normal users: see what they see, only do what they can do.